valentin2romero/project_task_send_time/README.rst

 ========================================
-Hide fields in Checkout Page from Website Sale
+Indicate how many hours spent were reported in Task from Proyect
 ========================================

 .. |badge1| image:: https://img.shields.io/badge/maturity-Beta-yellow.png